belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 Hello
 -------

 `DPL` Hi everybody !
-Welcome to Hairy on Security.
+Welcome to Hairy Security.
 I'm Damien.
 I'm a security specialist who knows nothing about Java...

 `RPE` ... and I'm Romain.
 People think I'm a Java expert, but security is not field of expertise.
 Together, we are going to talk about security, or rather how to integrate security consideration, during you development process.